A1SCRIPTSS/a_glovebox/readme.md

 Readme.md Created by AI

-This repository contains a script for managing vehicle gloveboxes in a FiveM server using the QBox framework.
-The system allows players to interact with the glovebox of their vehicle, store items, and retrieve them.
-The glovebox can be "hacked" to gain access, and there is a cooldown mechanism to prevent abuse.

 ## Features

 - **Vehicle Glovebox Access:** Players can access the glovebox of their vehicle by pressing a keybind (M by default).